Introduction

 <div>

-<span class="[p_&]:text-red-600">Styled if parent is p</span>
+<span className="[p_&]:text-red-600">Styled if parent is p</span>

 </div>

-Conditional Styling Based on Parent Attribute
+</div>Conditional Styling Based on Parent Attribute

-When you need to style child elements based on a specific attribute of their parent, you can use the &
+When you need to style child elements based on a specific attribute of their parent, you can use the & selector with the attribute wrapped in square brackets.

 <div data-type="special">

-<p class="[[data-type='special']_&]:text-red-600">Styled if parent has data-type="special"</p>
+<p className="[[data-type='special']_&]:text-red-600">Styled if parent has data-type="special"</p>

 </div>